renemarc/home-assistant-config/lights/README.md

 1. Scenes can then either be changed manually using an **input_select** with [`/automations/ceiling_select.yaml`](../automations/ceiling_select.yaml) or automatically throughout the day with [`/automations/ceiling_schedule.yaml`](../automations/ceiling_schedule.yaml).
 1. Finally, to make them extra special, the LIFX app is used to apply a slow motion effect to each LED strip, so that colors gradually move/fade along the strips.
 So pretty! :-)

-Same goes for the underbed glow.
+Same goes for the bed underglow lights.

 This setup works well, but the strips themselves are a bit buggy even before being used with Home Assistant:
 - Sometimes the motion stops in one or more strips.
 I have to use the LIFX app to kick them back into motion.